 The Worst Chicken Wings in America

-When it comes time to eat a meal that gets a little messy and yet is oh so satisfying, there's a good chance chicken wings come to mind.
-Whether you're a fan of the bone-in or boneless variety, like spicy or mild sauce, or prefer blue cheese instead of ranch as your dipping sauce, there really is no wrong way to order and eat chicken wings.
-But there are some wing orders that are worse for you than others.
+Whether you're a fan of the bone-in or boneless variety, like spicy or mild sauce, or prefer blue cheese instead of ranch as your dipping sauce, there really is no wrong way to order and eat chicken wings as far as your taste buds are concerned.
+But there are some wing orders that are worse for you than others in terms of nutrition.

-When you're ordering in or picking up a to-go order of chicken wings from one of your favorite chain restaurants, you're going to want to make sure you're not choosing a chicken and sauce combination that is going to completely derail your diet.
-See, The American Heart Association recommends most adults consume no more than 2,300 milligrams a day and most wings orders are true sodium bombs.
-Big yikes.
+When you're ordering in or picking up a to-go order of chicken wings from one of your favorite chain restaurants, make sure you're not choosing a chicken and sauce combination that will blow up your sodium intake.
+The American Heart Association recommends most adults consume no more than 2,300 milligrams a day… but most wings orders can put you well past that.

 Buffalo Wild Wings Spicy Garlic

-Clearly, if you're getting food from Buffalo Wild Wings, you're going to eat, well, wings.
+If you're getting food from Buffalo Wild Wings, you're going to eat, well, wings.
 Just keep in mind portion control.
-It's far too easy to eat a whole plate of wings if they're in front of you and getting a 15-piece order of the Spicy Garlic wings has two and a half days' worth of sodium.
+It's far too easy to eat a whole plate of wings if they're in front of you, and getting a 15-piece order of the Spicy Garlic wings has two and a half days' worth of sodium.
 Stick with a 6-count order!

 Applebee's Boneless Wings, Classic Hot Buffalo

 There's a good chance if you're an Applebee's fan, you've taken advantage of the iconic half-priced appetizers special.
-And that means it's the perfect time for a plate of wings, right?
-Well, the Classic How Buffalo Boneless batch is coming in at more than 800 calories and has more sodium 356 Lay's Classic Potato Chips.
-And that's just for an appetizer!
+And that means it's the perfect time for a plate of wings… Well, the Classic Hot Buffalo Boneless batch is coming in at more than 800 calories and has more sodium than 356 Lay's Classic Potato Chips.
+And that's just an appetizer!

 Chili's Loaded Boneless Wings

-At Chili's, you can choose to have their spin on the dish and that's the Loaded Boneless Wings.
-Here, the chicken is smothered in white queso, shredded cheese, bacon, and green onions.
+At Chili's, you can choose to have their spin on wings, which is the Loaded Boneless Wings.
+The chicken is smothered in white queso, shredded cheese, bacon, and green onions.
 "Loaded" is always a red flag on a menu, no matter what the meal is, and these wings are further proof of that theory.

-In case you want to try making your own wings at home, this is the easy way to make healthier comfort foods.
+In case you want to try making your own wings at home, here's a sesame garlic recipe that's way healthier.

 TGI Friday's Garlic Parmesan Boneless Wings

-Garlic Parmesan sauce just sounds rather fancy for chicken wings.
+Garlic Parmesan sauce sounds fancy for chicken wings.
 It's a fairly common option, but at TGI Friday's, it results in an order of wings that comes in at more than 1,000 calories.

 Domino's Sweet Mango Habanero Chicken Wings

-Pizza and wings are forever an iconic food pairing (although it's a rather unhealthy duo), so it doesn't come as a surprise that Domino's serves up some chicken to go alongside a pie.
-But the Sweet Mango Habanero Chicken Wings are the ones you want to skip.
+Domino's serves up some chicken to go alongside its pizzas, but the Sweet Mango Habanero Chicken Wings are the ones you want to skip.
 Not only are they high in fat and sodium, but one order has as much sugar as two Original Glazed Krispy Kreme Donuts.

 Pizza Hut Garlic Parmesan Bone-Out Wings

 The Garlic Parmesan wings strike again, this time from Pizza Hut.
-Their boneless version, or "bone-out" as it's called, is just as high in fat and sodium.
-If you happen to pair these wings alongside some pizza, you're just asking for trouble, especially if this is something you do often.
-For example?
-Well, you might just start packing on the pounds and you could be eating your way to high blood pressure, too.
+Their boneless version, or "bone-out," as it's called, is just as high in fat and sodium.

 Outback Steakhouse Kookaburra Wings Hot